BodenAI/BodenAVMDataset/README.md

 ## Introduction

-**Boden Around View Monitor Dataset** is a newly large-scale dataset for study and application purpose.
-It contains 20k images with mannully labeled annotations.
+**Boden Around View Monitor Dataset** is a new large-scale dataset for academic and industrial purpose, which consists of 20k images with mannully labeled annotations.

 The images in this dataset were Arround-view images synthesized from four fisheye cameras.
 Detailed description of images:
 * Resolution: 1024 x 1024